JayWalker512/CryptoNoter/README.md

 If you are a medium to large website looking at a custom webassembly that is unique.
 You may contact me at cryptonoter@gmail.com for a quotation or facebook message at https://www.facebook.com/cryptonoter

 ## ATTENTION ON NEW PRIVATE MINER
-Some users have feedback that they do not wish to use Coinhive or related services due to malware and virus notifications towards users.
+Many users have feedback that they do not wish to use Coinhive or related services due to malware and virus notifications towards users.
 Instead, they've proposed a profit sharing model for my installation, configuration and optimization of a private miner.

 I have already developed a slient miner on my private repository that bypass av scanners and adblockers.
 At this moment, my private miner is no longer flagged by AV and adblockers.
 I will continue to keep the private miner updated against malware and virus flags.
 In addition - Even if the private miner is flagged, it will still run in background without any issues.